tizriverwind/MediMemo/README.md

 All data in this project is fictitious and for educational and demonstration purposes only.
 It does not represent real healthcare records or individuals.
 Please use responsibly and ethically.

-## Notes

-Please refresh page to see added new appointments and updates on appointment cards on schedualing appointments page

 ## Functionalities/How to use

 - Landing Page:
   - Welcomes user to application and gives option to login or sign up
 - Create an account:
-  - user is able to sign up and user credentials to sign back in.
+  - User is able to sign up and user credentials to sign back in.
 - Patient Page:
   - Lets a user CREATE/add a new patient and create a new health record for the patient
   - Search bar lets you filter through all patients to find specific patient
   - Clicking on a patient takes you to their health record
   - In health record, user is able to UPDATE and DELETE a health record
-- Schedual Page:
+- Schedule Page:
   - Lets a user create/add a new appointment by clicking a date on the calander and filling out a form
   - Search bar lets you filter through all appointments
     - you can filter by typing the following details: